bobbylej/grow-me/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn extract`

+Extract translations from React components.
+Use simpleen package to generate translations for additional locales.
+Make sure to rename `simpleen.config.template.json` file to `simpleen.config.json` and fill `auth_key` with proper value.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**